cschwem2er/stminsights/README.md

 ## How to Use

-After installing stminsights you can run ``stminsights::run_app()`` to launch the shiny app in your browser.
+After installing stminsights run ``stminsights::run_app()`` to launch the shiny app in your browser.
 Afterwards you can upload an `.RData` file which should include:

 - one or several stm objects.
 - one or several estimateEffect objects.